PrikshitKumar/blockchain-privacy-module/README.md

-# Chameleon Privacy Module
+# Blockchain Privacy Module

 ## Overview

-The **Chameleon Privacy Module** is a privacy-focused module that provides stealth address functionality and sanction list management.
+The **Blockchain Privacy Module** is a privacy-focused module that provides stealth address functionality and sanction list management.
 It allows users to:

 - **Generate stealth accounts** using elliptic-curve cryptography (ECDH).
 - **Recover stealth private keys** for the recipient.